Cholera in Africa and Western Asia (Yemen)

-- March 15, 2018: Burundi, Chad and South Sudan were removed to the list of countries experiencing an outbreak of cholera.
+- May 10, 2018: Republic of Congo was added to the list of countries experiencing an outbreak of cholera.

 Original publication date: September 1, 2016

 Cholera is an acute diarrheal infection that is caused by ingesting food or water that has been contaminated with the bacterium Vibrio cholerae.
 Cholera causes watery diarrhea and can quickly lead to severe dehydration.
 In severe cases it can lead to death if left untreated.

 Cholera is endemic in many countries around the world.
 Every year there are between 1.3 to 4 million cases of cholera, with between 20 000 to 140 000 deaths.
 Travellers to tourist areas that practise safe food and water precautions and good hand hygiene are at low risk.

 The World Health Organization has confirmed outbreaks of cholera in the following countries in Africa and Western Asia:

 - Democratic Republic of Congo

 Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.

 Find out if there is a risk of cholera in the country you are visiting.

 - See Travel advice and advisories by country